Paul-A-Newman-Fanclub/csc111-project/README.md

 ## Progress

 ### Report
-_Note: a lot of this stuff can be taken from the proposal, it just needs to be polished._
+_Note: a lot of this stuff can be taken from the proposal, it just needs to be polished. ([Link to proposal/report](https://www.overleaf.com/6829945714dwmwckxbbctz))_
 - [X] outline
 - [ ] introduction
 - [ ] computational overview